kyma-project/community/docs/guidelines/content-guidelines/01-content-strategy.md

 After an introductory paragraph, a list briefly presents the new and changed features.
 Links lead to longer paragraphs that describe the changes in more detail.

-For release notes, use the [release note template](https://github.com/kyma-project/community/blob/main/templates/resources/release-notes.md).
+For release notes, use the [release notes template](https://github.com/kyma-project/community/blob/main/templates/resources/release-notes.md).

 ## Target groups